fun0515/MorphoGNN/README.md

 ```
 to visulize features distribution.
 ## Morphometrics
-We also provide an example of classifying neurons using five traditional morphometrics in ''morphometrics.py''.
+We also provide an example of classifying neurons using sixteen traditional morphometrics in ''morphometrics.py''.
 Morphometrics are captured through [NeuroM](https://github.com/BlueBrain/NeuroM).
 Run:
 ```python
 python morphometrics.py --swc_dir=./neuron7
 ```